sgtsmall/VK2BV_repeater_config/README.md

 Repeater configuration configs and scripts for Australian data

-These scripts process local and Australian repeater Data Give it until Feb 16 for me to tidy all this up
+These scripts process local and Australian repeater Data

 These scripts read data and create files that can be used in the various products own applications. ie they are usually imported within the individual radio setup program.

-The ability to generate data files directly is coming along slowly basically integrating with chirp where practical
+The ability to generate data files directly is coming along slowly, basically integrating with chirp where practical
+## Radios supported
+*   Full:  generally means source files for configuration software as well as files for SD card deployment.
+    *   Yaesu - FT-2D, FTM-400D
+    *   Icom - ID-51, ID-51Plus, ID-5100

+*   Basic: generally means the csv files that can be used with the radio software.
+    *   Yaesu - FT-1D, FTM-100D

+*   Testing: (your mileage may vary!!!!)
+    *   DMR contacts file for VK/ZL
+    *   MD-380 code plug.
+    *   chirp

 ## Additional Features

 VK2BV_repeater_config also has additional features not found in other better programs!.